Casino Royale (2006 film): Effects

-The Skyfleet S570 aircraft in the film was an ex-British Airways 747-200B G-BDXJ, which had its engines removed and was modified for its appearance in the film.
+Concept artwork reveals the intention was to feature the forthcoming Airbus A380, but production delays held back its appearance in the film.
+Instead the fictional Skyfleet S570 aircraft in the film was an ex-British Airways 747-200B G-BDXJ, which had its engines removed and was modified for its appearance in the film.
 The modified aircraft had the outboard engines replaced by external fuel tanks, while the inboard engines were replaced by a mock-up pair of engines on each inboard pylon.
-The cockpit profile was altered to make the 747 look like a prototype of an advanced airliner.
+The cockpit profile was altered to make the 747 look like a prototype of an advanced airliner, with Lamont pointing out he was influenced by the B-52.

-The sinking of the Venetian house at the climax of the film featured the largest rig ever built for a Bond film, with tank consisting of a Venetian piazza and the interior of an abandoned house being constructed.
-The rig, weighing some 90 tons, incorporated electronics with hydraulic valves that were closely controlled by computer because of the dynamic movement within the system on its two axes.
+The sinking of the Venetian house at the climax of the film featured the largest rig ever built for a Bond film, with a tank consisting of a Venetian piazza and the interior of an abandoned house being constructed.
+The rig, weighing some 90 MT, incorporated electronics with hydraulic valves that were closely controlled by computer because of the dynamic movement within the system on its two axes.
 The same computer system also controlled the exterior model, which the effects team had built to one-third scale to film the building eventually collapsing into the Venetian canal.
 The model lift within the rig could be immersed in 19 ft of water, and used banks of compressors to strictly regulate movement.
+Given the interiors were surrounded by a metal casing and some of the windows would be submerged as the house sank, lighting had to be done through skylights in the roof.
+The outside of the house combined plates filmed in Venice with 120 extras and bubble effects in the canal with a 25 ft miniature of the villa.